-Joshua Wilson wants what is in your best interests.
-He will review your case and advise you of your options.
-He will negotiate and argue on your behalf.
-He will review and explain to you any plea deal offers and advise you on what is best and what it means.
-He believes you should make informed decisions about your future, and so Joshua Wilson, criminal defense attorney located in Raymore, Missouri, will be open and honest about what you can expect and what can be done.
+At Higher Level Legal, we want what is in your best interests.
+We will review your case and advise you of your options.
+We will negotiate and argue on your behalf.
+We will review and explain to you any plea deal offers and advise you on what is best and what it means.
+We believe you should make informed decisions about your future, and so Higher Level Legal, criminal defense Law Firm located in Raymore, Missouri, will be open and honest about what you can expect and what can be done.

-For honest yet aggressive criminal defense, contact The Joshua Wilson Law Firm today.
+For honest yet aggressive criminal defense, contact The Higher Level Legal Law Firm today.